jsoysouvanh/Refureku/README.md

 # Refureku
 [![Build Status](https://travis-ci.com/jsoysouvanh/Refureku.svg?branch=master)](https://travis-ci.com/jsoysouvanh/Refureku)

 ## Presentation
 Refureku is a powerful customizable C++17 reflection library based on libclang.
-It allows you to retrieve information on classes/structs, fields, methods and enums at runtime.
+It allows you to retrieve information on classes/structs, fields, methods, enums and enum values at runtime.

-It is basically made of two parts:
+It is separated into 2 distinct parts:
-- The metadata parser and generator, which will parse C++ source code and generate metadata, which will be injected back into source code using macros.
+- The metadata parser and generator, which will parse C++ source code and generate metadata that will be injected back into source code using macros.
 This tool can either be built as a standalone executable or embeded in a program (for example a game engine) depending on your needs.
 Last but not least, it is highly customizable (see the Customization section).
 - The actual library which contain the framework classes to access and manipulate reflected data at runtime.

+To get started, see the [Getting Started](#getting-started) section

 ## Features
 - Reflect classes, structs, enums, member methods (static or not) and member fields (static or not)